adagio130/note/Fleeting/Docker network.md

 - the container's network would use the host, you don't have to expose any ports
 - the container would run as an regular application on the host

-## 4. Mac-VLAN
+## 4. Mac-VLAN (bridge mode)
+- cons:
 	- if there are too many mac address use the same port, you need to enable the Promisucous Mode.
--
+	- no DHCP
+## 5. Mac-VLAN(802.lq)